Salem Memorial Ballpark: All-Star Game

 On March 3, 2005, Salem Avalanche officials announced that Salem Memorial Baseball Stadium was selected to play host to the 2006 Carolina-California League All-Star Game.
 Before a crowd of 5,133, and live television and radio audiences, the team of Carolina League All-Stars defeated the team of California League All-Stars by a score of 6-3.
 Chad Reineke (Carolina – Salem Avalanche) was the winning pitcher, Rodrigo Escobar (Carolina – Salem Avalanche) earned a save, and José Arredondo (California – Rancho Cucamonga Quakes) was the losing pitcher.
 Both teams awarded a "Top Star," with each earning a place in the XM Satellite Radio All-Star Futures Game at the 2006 Major League Baseball All-Star Game.
 The selection from the Carolina League was Nolan Reimold (Frederick Keys), and Reid Brignac (Visalia Oaks) was selected from the California League.
 Justin Hedrick (California – San Jose Giants) was named Pitcher of the Game.

-Salem also hosted the 2017 All-Star Game, which featured a skills competition at Salem's old ballpark as part of a celebration of Salem's 50th anniversary in the Carolina League.
-The Northern Division All-Stars defeated the Southern Division All-Stars 2-0.
+Salem also hosted the 2017 Carolina League All-Star Game, which featured a skills competition at Salem's old ballpark as part of a celebration of Salem's 50th anniversary in the Carolina League.
+The Northern Division All-Stars defeated the Southern Division All-Stars, 2–0.
 Salem third baseman Michael Chavis, whose two-run double in the first inning scored the only runs of the night, received the MVP Award.